manognat30/manognat30/README.md

 <!--
 **manognat30/manognat30** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+## 🎓 About Me

+I'm Manogna Tummanepally, a passionate Machine Learning Engineer, I thrive on delving into complex and diverse datasets to unearth valuable insights.
+Proficient in Python, SQL, and R, I utilize these tools to execute sophisticated data analysis, visualization, and Machine Learning tasks.
+My hunger for knowledge propels me to continuously adopt new skills and technologies, enriching my repertoire in the field of Machine Learning.
+Fueled by an indomitable spirit, I tackle obstacles head-on, consistently delivering exceptional results.
+I am pursuing my Master of Science in Business Analytics and Information Systems (BAIS) at University of South Florida, Tampa, achieving an impressive GPA of 3.95/4.0.
+My research explores intricate field of machine learning, with the goal of harnessing this discipline to drive practical innovations and solutions.

 Here are some ideas to get you started: